 Click here for the IRS schedule C page, which includes downloadable copies of the form.

 Schedule C Tax Form

-If you operate more than once business, for example, you rent your home out on Airbnb and also drive for Uber, you will need to file a separate Schedule C for each business you operate.
+If you operate more than one business, you will need to file a separate Schedule C for each business.
+For example, if you rent your home out on Airbnb and also drive for Uber, you will need to file a separate Schedule C for each of those businesses.

 What Is the Difference Between a Schedule C and a Business Tax Return?

-A Schedule C is a schedule to your individual tax return (Form 1040) where your business shows its income and expenses.
+Schedule C is a part of your individual tax return (Form 1040) where your business shows its income and expenses.
 However, it is not technically a separate business return.
-A separate business return exists when you have a Partnership or when you file your business as an S-Corporation.
-These returns are filed separately and provide a Schedule K-1 that attach to your Form 1040.
+A separate business return exists when you have a partnership or when you file your business as an S-Corporation.
+These returns are filed separately and provide a Schedule K-1 that attaches to your Form 1040.